vlakmaker/XueCodex/site/docs/topics/deep-learning/activation-functions.md

 In simpler terms:

-> Think of them like dimmer switches for your brain cells — deciding how much light (signal) should come through.
+&gt; Think of them like dimmer switches for your brain cells — deciding how much light (signal) should come through.
->
+&gt;

 In technical terms:
 Given an input value , the activation function transforms it to produce the neuron's output .